 It’s common knowledge that vitamin C helps prevents colds and flu by boosting the immune system.
 The National Institutes of Health report that it also cuts down on the length of time the symptoms last.
 Vitamin C, also called ascorbic acid, can ease the symptoms during the cold.
 It’s best to be consuming vitamin C regularly before getting sick as it does not seem to be effective to begin consuming it after the cold symptoms start.

-The high concentrations of ascorbic acid in the juice of a lemon enhances iron absorption.
+The high concentrations of ascorbic acid in the juice of lemon enhance iron absorption.
 When we consume iron from plant-based foods, it’s the vitamin C that helps us absorb it.
-Eating foods that are high in iron and pairing them with foods that are high in vitamin C, increases the bodies ability to absorb iron.
+Eating foods that are high in iron and pairing them with foods that are high in vitamin C, increases the body’s ability to absorb iron.

 Vitamin C and Age-Related Macular Degeneration

 According to the National Institutes of Health, supplements that include vitamin C might slow the progression of Age-Related Macular Degeneration.
 A large study was done where participants with AMD took supplements that included 500 mg of ascorbic acid daily, along with other vitamins and nutrients, resulting in less chance of developing advanced AMD.
 Studies are now being done to see if there is a link between vitamin C supplements and cataracts.

 Warm lemon water helps with weight loss but in some surprising ways.
 To start, drinking it in the morning is a great replacement for other calorific beverages you might consume, such as coffee or tea with cream, or a sugar-packed glass of orange juice.
 This can cut hundreds of calories from your daily caloric goals.